-By removing this administrative layer just described, SUSE Rancher brings developers closer to the architecture itself and deeper into a cluster’s performance.
+By removing this administrative layer just described, Rancher Prime brings developers closer to the architecture itself and deeper into a cluster’s performance.
 Hence, automating access controls and rules-based security policies mean less time configuring and more developing.

 To set these rules properly, project leads worked with the bank’s IT security team to embed security policies into the architecture.

 “When security is built into the application layer in Kubernetes, you get more visibility and functionality,” says Pirtskhalaishvili.
 “This gives us and the IT security team more visibility into configurations, restrictions, which services tap into other services, and costs incurred.”